The future of Avonmore Primary School

 Are there no other funding resources available which could pay for a new school without housing having to be built?

-There is no current appropriate funding available from the government to rebuild existing schools.
-This is why Hammersmith & Fulham Council have introduced an innovative new funding model through the establishment of the Community Schools Programme.
+We have explored funding opportunities with the Department for Education.
+However, there is limited funding available from the government to rebuild existing schools, which Hammersmith & Fulham have been unsuccessful in securing for rebuilding schools.
+This is why we have introduced an innovative new funding model through the establishment of the Community Schools Programme.

 Why can’t the neighbouring Olympia development Section 106 funds pay for the new school?